Challenge to White Fang: Plot

 The following day, Liverpool shamefacedly returns to the town having found two men, one dead and the other terribly ill from frostbite, who have been sold insufficient and overpriced supplies from Beauty Smith.
 The survivor, named Carter, has gangrene in both legs and Scott has to help Sister Evangelina perform the amputation at the mission hut.
 When Beauty Smith and his henchmen see and recognize White Fang, they frame the wolf-dog for savaging Liverpool to death.
 An enraged posse attempts to kill White Fang, forcing Bill to drive the beast out of town.

 The next day, when Bill looks for White Fang in the woods, he gets attacked by a vicious eagle, but White Fang jumps in and saves him by fighting off the eagle.
 Bill smuggles White Fang back into town and to Sister Evangelina's mission where the wolf-dog's injuries are tended.
 While visiting his grandson and his hound at the mission, John learns from Carter about the location of a gold-stream in the mountains that he found.
-But Harvey (Werner Pochath), a mission employee and a secret associate of Beauty Smith, sees them discussing the location and reports it to his boss.
+But Harvey, a mission employee and a secret associate of Beauty Smith, sees them discussing the location and reports it to his boss.
 Jane then fakes a sickness to lure Sister Evangelina away from the mission, leaving Carter alone in his sickbed.
 Beauty Smith (no longer pretending to be crippled) pays a visit and tortures Carter for the location of the gold stream.
 Smith then kidnaps John Tarwater and has his two henchmen set fire to the mission hut.
 Carter is burned to death, while Bill, who walked in while Smith was torturing Carter, is trapped by the flames.
 When Sister Evangelina realizes that Jane is not sick, she races back to the burning mission and rushes in saving Bill, but gets caught on fire and dies from the severity of her burns.